openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

-# Describing a situation in OpenFisca
+# Using the /calculate endpoint

-> All the example provided here are from the [country package template](https://github.com/openfisca/country-template).
+> All the examples provided here are from the [country package template](https://github.com/openfisca/country-template).

-When using the API `/calculate` endpoint, you will need to send information to the API concerning :
+In order to run a computation on the Web API, you will need to send information to the API concerning:
-- The situation, meaning describe the entities (e.g. individuals, households) that you want to base your calulations on
+- The situation, meaning describe the entities (e.g. individuals, households) that you want to base your calculations on.
 - The variable you need to compute.

 ## Describing the situation

 ### Describing entities

-The most important rule in describing a situation in OpenFisca is :
+The most important rule in describing a situation in OpenFisca is:

 Every person has to belong to one of each group entity (e.g. household).
 Every person in a group entity needs a role (e.g. parent)